aionnetwork/aion-docs/extra/tool-list.md

 ### [Maven](https://github.com/satran004/aion4j-maven-plugin)

-The Aion4j Maven plugin provides build and deployment support for AVM based smart contracts.
-It also allows you to create, test, and deploy contracts locally on your machine without having to connect to a remote node!
-Take a look at the [Aion4j documentation](https://docs.aion.network/docs/maven-and-aion4j) for more information.
+The Maven archetype provides build and deployment support for AVM based smart contracts.
+It also allows you to create, deploy, and call contracts locally on your machine without having to connect to a remote node!
+Take a look at the [Maven documentation](/aion-virtual-machine/maven/embedded-avm) for more information.

 ## Node Services